jgrassler/crowbar/doc/barclamp.md

 for optional attributes that may not be set in the default data bag but can nonetheless be added by the user.

-This schema translates directly to the database schema for the table where the Crowbar web UI will store the Barclamp's parameters.
-Hence it is revisioned (the revision is stored in `deployment["mybarclamp"]["schema-revision"]` `template-mybarclamp.schema`).
-Every revision later than the initial one comes with a migration in the `chef/data_bags/crowbar/migrate/mybarclamp/` directory (more on that in the next chapter).

 The schema contains a hierarchy of dictionaries that mirror the data structure in `template-mybarclamp.json`.
 The keys in this hierarchy are the attribute names from `template-mybarclamp.json` and the values are dictionaries of